-Probably the best thing about staying at Harvest Moon Holidays is that you are only a ten second walk away from your own beautiful private beach.
-Being able to just wake up and roll onto the sand is so convenient, and the sunsets are pretty spectacular.
+Probably the best thing about staying at Harvest Moon Holidays is that you are only a ten-second walk away from your own beautiful private beach.
+Being able to just wake up and roll onto the sand is so convenient.
+And the sunsets are pretty spectacular too!

-In the toy shed, there are sledges you can use to sledge down the sand dunes.
+In the toy shed, there are sledges you can borrow to slide down the sand dunes.
 Mum and I didn’t get that adventurous but we did have fun struggling to climb up them!

 Relaxing in a Hammock

-It’s mad to think in my 20 years on this planet I’ve never been in a hammock before so I was more than happy to lose my hammock virginity at Harvest Moon Holidays.
-Each tent comes with at least one very comfy private hammock which you can lounge in to your heart’s delight.
+It’s mad to think in my 20 years on this planet I’ve never been in a hammock before.
+So you can imagine my delight when I discovered my own hammock right beside my safari tent!
+Each tent comes with at least one very comfy private hammock which you can lounge in to your heart’s content.

 It’s So Close to Edinburgh!

-Glamping sites tend to be in very rural, off-grid locations making them a bit of a pain in the ass to get to.
-But Harvest Moon Holidays is only a 45 minute drive away from Edinburgh.
+Glamping sites tend to be in very rural, off-grid locations.
+This makes them a bit of a pain in the ass to get to.
+But Harvest Moon Holidays is only a 45-minute drive away from Edinburgh.
 So whether you’re travelling from Edinburgh Airport or fancy a day trip to Scotland’s capital, Harvest Moon Holidays is in an ideal location.
 You can easily reach North Berwick via train as Edinburgh is on the East Coast Rail mainline.